 Our Approach To Alcohol Addiction Treatment

 Following initial alcohol detoxification our clients receive counselling and therapy sessions which aim to treat the psychological component of addiction.
-We employ a team of psychiatrists, psychologists and therapists who administer therapy and counselling sessions.
+We employ a team of psychologists and therapists who administer therapy and counselling sessions.
 Therapy ensures clients come to terms with the damage addiction inflicts on personal health as well as on professional and social life.

 The majority of our therapies revolve around ‘talking therapies’.
 Typically this will involve our clients discussing and discovering the reasons which give rise to the addictive behaviour.
 Wider problems will be discussed and neutralised.
 Our clients are encouraged to make positive lifestyle changes essential for long term recovery and in avoiding triggers which give rise to addictive behaviours.

 Alcohol Addiction Treatments We Offer

 A list of treatment models we employ during a typical residential alcohol rehab programme include: